MarkusBernhardt/proxy-vole/README.md

 autoproxy WIP alpha
 =========

 Autoproxy is a Java library to auto detect the platform network proxy settings.
-Note this library is a fork of [proxy-vole](https://code.google.com/p/proxy-vole/) by Bernd Rosstauscher hosted at Google Code.
+*Note this library is a fork of [proxy-vole](https://code.google.com/p/proxy-vole/) by Bernd Rosstauscher hosted at Google Code.*

 Introduction
 ------------

-The library provides some proxy setting search strategies to read the proxy settings from the system config (Windows, KDE, Gnome, OSX), browser config (Firefox, IE), or environment variables and provides you an ready to use proxy selector.
+The library provides some proxy setting search strategies to read the proxy settings from the system config (Windows, KDE, Gnome, OSX), browser config (Firefox, IE) or environment variables and provides you an ready to use proxy selector.

 Why a fork?
 -----------